fandora-network/docs/docs/faq/staking-faq.md

 (Note that there is a 10% proposer bonus that accrues to the validator who submits the checkpoint, but over time, the effect of the extra bonus is nullified over multiple checkpoints by different validators.)

 The checkpoint submission is done by one of the validators approximately every 34 minutes.
-This time may vary based on validator consensus on the Polygon Heimdall layer.
+This time may vary based on validator consensus on the fandora Heimdall layer.
 This may also vary based on the Ethereum Network.
 Higher congestion in the network may result in delayed checkpoints.

 You can track checkpoints on the staking contract here: https://etherscan.io/address/0x86e4dc95c7fbdbf52e33d563bbdb00823894c287

 ### Why do rewards keep getting decreased at every checkpoint?

 Rewards earned will depend on the actual total locked supply in the network at each checkpoint.
-This is expected to vary significantly as more MATIC tokens get locked in the staking contracts.
+This is expected to vary significantly as more FANDORA tokens get locked in the staking contracts.
 Rewards will be higher, to begin with, and will keep decreasing as the locked supply percentage goes up.
 This change in locked supply is captured at every checkpoint, and rewards are calculated based on this.

 ### Will I keep receiving rewards after I unbond?